How Do I Know I Have A Moth Infestation?

 *In some cases of severe moth infestation, an additional visit might be required.
 Your technician will advise you on any further work.

-**Book a 3rd moth control visit at reduced rate and extend your guarantee for up to 3 months.
+**Book a 3rd moth control visit at a reduced rate and extend your guarantee for up to 3 months.

 During his visits, the technician will use a protective respiratory mask and gloves.
 You must vacate the property during the time of treatment and free it of pets as well.
 You will need to wait for at least 3 hours after the moth control procedure to allow the insecticides to settle and take on full effect.